ObolNetwork/obol-docs/docs/int/quickstart/quickstart-alone.md

 This command will create a subdirectory `.charon/cluster`.
 In it are six folders, one for each charon node created.
 Each folder contains partial private keys that together make up the distributed validator described in `.charon/cluster/cluster-lock.json`.

-By default, six charon nodes will thus run from the machine used so far in separate containers.
-To distribute your cluster physically, copy the directory with one (or several) private keys created to the other machines you want to use.
+This guide will launch all six charon clients in separate containers along with an execution client and consensus client.
+To distribute your cluster physically, copy each directory with one (or several) private keys within it to the other machines you want to use.
+Consider using the single node [docker-compose](https://github.com/ObolNetwork/charon-distributed-validator-node), the kubernetes [manifests](https://github.com/ObolNetwork/charon-k8s-distributed-validator-node), or the [helm chart](https://github.com/ObolNetwork/helm-charts) example repos to get your nodes up and connected.

 ### Distributed Validator Cluster